-It is expected that faculty who receive funding through the faculty development committee will report this funding in annual reports and promotion, tenure, and posttenure documents.
+It is expected that faculty who receive funding from the College of Education will report activities supported by this funding in annual reports and promotion, tenure, and post-tenure documents.

 Guidelines for the Instructional Technology Individual Allotment

 Each COE faculty member (all full-time tenure-track and non-tenure track faculty) is provided credit for instructional materials and supply purchases in the Instructional Technology Center (typically \$50/year but dependent on available funds each year).
 This credit is not transferable and does not accumulate from one semester or academic year to the next.